 JCCA offers various residential treatment programs for youth, all of which are situated on the 100+ acre campus in Pleasantville, NY.
 Residential treatment centers (RTCs) are the highest level of care within the Office of Children and Family Services (OCFS) continuum.
 Thus, all programs on the Westchester Campus provide clinical services to youth who have significant emotional and/or behavioral challenges.
-All clients require considerable supervision and support, and therefore reside on the Campus under 24-hour supervision by trained staff.
+All clients require considerable supervision and support, and therefore, reside on the Campus under 24-hour supervision by trained staff.
 The campus' location in a suburban town within Westchester County, approximately 30 miles north of Manhattan and outside of the five boroughs, makes it unique from the other two internship locations.
-Interns match to the campus as a whole, with Edenwald Center (EC) and Pleasantville Cottage School (PCS) serving as primary placements for campus trainees.
-Trainees are assigned to either EC or PCS for their training year, with strong consideration given to each intern's preference; this assignment begins in the summer before the internship starts.
+Interns match to the campus as a whole, with the Edenwald Center (EC) and Pleasantville Cottage School (PCS) serving as primary placements for campus trainees.
+Trainees are assigned to either EC or PCS for their training year, with strong consideration given to each intern's preference; this assignment occurs the summer before the internship starts.
 Given the size of the programs, EC usually has two interns and PCS has one.
-Both programs generally have one extern as well.
+Both programs generally have at least one extern as well.

+The Campus serves youth from across New York State, with the vast majority coming from the five boroughs of New York City.
 EC serves approximately 100 young people ranging from about age 10 to early 20s who have diagnoses related to developmental delays and/or Autism Spectrum Disorder and are also experiencing severe emotional and/or behavioral difficulties.
-PCS serves approximately 75 young people ranging in age from about 12 to early 20s with severe emotional and behavioral difficulties; youth at PCS generally have Average to Low Average intelligence.
+PCS serves approximately 75 young people ranging in age from about 12 to early 20s with severe emotional and/or behavioral difficulties; youth at PCS generally have Average to Low Average intelligence.

-In addition to EC and PCS, there are two other residential programs on the campus.
-Pleasantville's Short Term Assessment and Rapid Treatment Center (START) is an intensive, diagnostic, short-term treatment center serving 25 young people.
-Gateways is an intensive, specialized residential treatment program serving eight females who have experienced Commercial Sexual Exploitation of Children (CSEC) and domestic trafficking.
-Although all JCCA interns across sites complete at least one psychological evaluation for the START program during the training year, trainees placed on the campus have the unique opportunity to complete additional START cases.
-Results of the psychological testing are presented to the interdisciplinary team, including the youth's caregiver, in the Initial Treatment Conference.
-Given the specialized nature of the Gateways program, involvement with Gateways is limited to psychological assessment.
+In addition to EC and PCS, there is a third program, Pleasantville's Short-term Assessment and Rapid Treatment Center (START) which is an intensive, diagnostic, short-term treatment center serving 25 young people..
+Although all JCCA interns across sites complete at least one psychological evaluation for the START program during the training year, trainees placed on the campus have the unique opportunity to complete additional START evaluations.
+Results of the START psychological evaluation are presented to the interdisciplinary team, including the youth's caregiver, in the Initial Treatment Conference.
+JCCA campus interns will also have an opportunity to provide individual therapy within the START program.

 The campus has a cottage format, with subsets of youth within each program residing in specific cottages.
-Each cottage has its own interdisciplinary team comprised of social workers, residential youth counselors, nurses, a psychiatric provider and recreation staff.
-While in residential treatment, the youth typically attend one of two schools on campus: the Edenwald School or the Mount Pleasant Cottage School.
+Each cottage has its own interdisciplinary team comprised of case planners, residential youth counselors, nurses, a psychiatric provider and recreation staff.
+While in residential treatment, the youth typically attend one of two schools on campus: the Edenwald School or the Mount Pleasant Cottage School, which are independent schools that are a part of the Mount Pleasant School District and are not affiliated with JCCA.
 Some youth are also employed, whether on campus or in the local community, and are provided with vocational training and support.
-Therapeutic recreation services are offered to residents and include such activities as an on-campus ropes course, intramural sports (some of which are part of a league for various residential programs), and off-campus trips.
-Members of the Psychology Department are assigned specific youth, rather than entire cottages, thus allowing for interns to build relationships with various youth as well as a rich and unique opportunity to integrate into various interdisciplinary teams.
+Therapeutic recreation services are offered to residents and include such activities as intramural sports (some of which are part of a league for various residential programs), a pep squad, and off-campus trips.
+Members of the psychology department are assigned specific youth, rather than entire cottages, thus allowing for interns to build relationships with various youth as well as a rich and unique opportunity to integrate into various interdisciplinary teams.